A delight for the young and the young-at-heart

 Visit the Perennial garden and you will be inspired to create your own cottage garden

 Many of the plants … Read More

 Visitors to the Gardens will delight in the vast range of camellias which grace our gardens from the hedging sasanquas at the entrance to the growing collection of over 65 … Read More

-The Bromeliad Garden is always a popular spot by the lakeside, these amazing plants with around 3200 species are mostly from the Tropical Americas.
+The Bromeliad Garden by the lakeside is always a popular spot.
+These amazing plants – with around 3,200 species – are mostly from the tropical Americas.